hphuongdhsp/ml-blog/_posts/2022-08-03-segmentation-model-part2.md

 | 3     | path_third_image.png  |
 | 4     | path_fourth_image.png |

-For that we use `make_csv_file` function in `data_processing.py` file. **What thing do we need more for data balancing?**
+For that we use `make_csv_file` function in `data_processing.py` file. **What do we need more to balance the data??**

 We remark that our image data have four subfolders, and the distributions of the coverage segmentation are very different in each folder.
-Also, the quality of the image those are different (skew data).
+Those image quantity are different (skew data).

 | Folder | number of image |
 | ------ | --------------- |